SODALITE-EU/image-builder/README.md

 securing an image registry is available [here](https://docs.docker.com/registry/deploying/).

 If the repository uses certificate-based client-server authentication, signed certificates must be installed in `/etc/docker/certs.d`.
-See the [docker docs](https://docs.docker.com/engine/security/certificates/) for more infoformation.
+See the [docker docs](https://docs.docker.com/engine/security/certificates/) for more information.

 ### Config
 REST API's configuration can be set by setting following environmental variables: